tigranmzykyan/Linux/README.md

 ## Part 3.
 Setting up the OS network

-`-` In our world, you can't go far without the Internet.
-However, since we want to train you for the role of a system administrator, I'll show you a little more than just setting up a network.
+"In our world, you can't go far without the Internet.
+However, since we want to train you for the role of a system administrator, I'll show you a little more than just setting up a network."

-`-` Before we begin, I suggest reading about network interfaces and DHCP.
+"Before we begin, I suggest reading about network interfaces and DHCP."

 **== Task ==**